-Assault In The Third Degree – Denver
+Assault in the Third Degree – Denver

-Adams And Jefferson County Third Degree Assault Lawyer
+Adams and Jefferson County Third Degree Assault Lawyer

-This crime is commonly charged after fights where a person receives nonserious injuries, such as cuts, bruising, or scratches.
-Any criminal conviction is harmful to have on your record, so if you are facing charges of Assault in the Third Degree, consult an experienced criminal defense attorney so they can begin work on your case immediately.
+This crime is commonly charged after fights in Arvada or Thornton where a person receives non-serious injuries, such as cuts, bruising, or scratches.
+Any criminal conviction is harmful to have on your record, so if you are facing charges of assault in the third degree, consult an experienced criminal defense attorney so they can begin work on your case immediately.

-Denver And Douglas County Assault In The Third Degree Definition
+Denver and Douglas County Assault in the Third Degree Definition

 Arapahoe County Third Degree Assault Sentence Range

-If the victim of your Assault in the Third Degree is a pregnant woman and you knew she was pregnant, there is a mandatory minimum six-month jail sentence.
+If the victim of your assault in the third degree is a pregnant woman and you knew she was pregnant, there is a mandatory minimum six-month jail sentence.

-Assault, no matter how severe the charge, is a serious offense.
-It is vital that you hire an experienced criminal lawyer in Parker and Castle Rock to fight on your behalf in the courtroom.
+Assault, no matter how severe the charge, is a serious offense throughout Douglas County.
+It is vital that you hire an experienced criminal lawyer in Parker or Castle Rock to fight on your behalf in the courtroom.
 Don’t stand in front of a judge or jury unprepared and alone.
 Ask one of our criminal defense attorneys to get involved in your case and preserve evidence essential to your defense.

-Right To Remain Silent – A Denver Jury Will Never Hear About It
+Right to Remain Silent – A Denver Jury Will Never Hear About It

 Police officers and detectives will gather evidence to use against you in court – this is their only reason for interviewing you.
-Don’t be taken in: Cops will pretend to empathize with you by asking for “your side of the story.”
+Don’t be taken in: cops will pretend to empathize with you by asking for “your side of the story.”
 They don’t care about the truth, they care about a conviction.
 Don’t give them evidence; exercise your right to remain silent and contact an experienced lawyer who can create a strong defense.

 Exercise your constitutional right to remain silent and don’t speak with police.
 They are gathering evidence to convict you!